rovere/productions/README.md

   1. `cmsDriver.py TTbar_Tauola_13TeV_cfi.py --conditions auto:startup -n 1000 --eventcontent FEVTDEBUG --relval 9000,100 -s GEN,SIM --datatier GEN-SIM --no_exec` for signal
   1. `cmsDriver.py MinBias_13TeV_cfi.py --conditions auto:startup -n 1000 --eventcontent FEVTDEBUG --relval 9000,100 -s GEN,SIM --datatier GEN-SIM --no_exec` for PU

-1. Create a proper CRAB config [file][1]: this file will use the proper python configuration file, split the job according the instructions and save the output on the caf storage element.
+1. Create a proper CRAB config [1]: this file will use the proper python configuration file, split the job according the instructions and save the output on the caf storage element.
 Remember to tuned the output directory to the reflect the same release used to produce the GEN-SIM sample.

 1. DIGI+PU step.
   1. `cmsDriver.py DIGI_PU25_BX50 --datatier GEN-SIM-RAW --conditions auto:startup -s DIGI,L1,DIGI2RAW,HLT:@relval --eventcontent FEVTDEBUG -n 500 --filein /eos/something --pileup AVE_25_BX_50ns --pileup_input /eos/somthingelse —no_exec`.
   1. You must edit the produced python file and change:
-    1. Use as input files for the mixing module the ones produced at the previous point, for the MinBias [case][2].
+    1. Use as input files for the mixing module the ones produced at the previous point, for the MinBias[2].
     1. Change the PU, including OOT, parameters to reflect your needs.
-In particular, pay attention to this [example][3].
+In particular, pay attention to this example[3].
-1. Prepare another CRAB cfg to submit the DIGI+PU [step][4].
+1. Prepare another CRAB cfg to submit the DIGI+PU step[4].

 1. use this anchillary scripts[5] to customize the input files.

 1. Remember to produce the file TTbar_fullList.txt with the list of signs files produced in the previous step.

-1. Also add another file to customize, in case it’s needed, the rss requirements of the jb [rss]
+1. Also add another file to customize, in case it is needed, the rss requirements of the jb rss[6].

 1. Run now the full RECO(+DQM for timing only) sequence:
   1. `step3_25PU --step RAW2DIGI,L1Reco,RECO,DQM --conditions auto:startup --eventcontent RECO,DQM --datatier RECO,DQM --filein file:step2_40PU_DIGI_L1_DIGI2RAW_HLT_PU.root -n -1 —no_exec`